cyberabis/datetime-slot-picker/readme.md

 This date and time slot picker is useful for below cases:
 - If you have a set of dates that alone should be available for user input
 - If you also want to display a custom time slot along with the date, eg: Sat, 28 Nov 2020, 10 AM - 11 AM.
-- Useful for scheduling an appointment, choosing a delivery time, etc.
+- Useful for appointment booking, choosing a delivery time, restaurant reservation, etc.
 - Supports multi language translations.
 You can pass your own translations and display text.
 - Supports displaying time slots in multiple formats: Eg: 4 PM, 4:00 PM, 16:00, 4 PM - 5 PM, 4:00 PM - 5:00 PM, 16:00 - 17:00.